zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-After inverting the Euler's formula (cf. Eqn.
-18.13?), we may split the integral in two again:
+Inversion of the Euler's formula (cf. Eqn.
+18.13?) allows us to split the integral in several parts:

 $$ \tag{23.19}
 	I_{ada}(\theta)